cakephp/docs/en/core-libraries/helpers/js.rst

     on the selection of ``#element``.
 To change the active selection, call ``get()`` again with a new element.

+.. php:method:: set(mixed $one, mixed $two = null)

+    Pass variables into Javascript.
+Allows you to set variables that will be output when the buffer is fetched with :php:meth:`JsHelper::getBuffer()` or :php:meth:`JsHelper::writeBuffer()`.
+The Javascript variable used to output set variables can be controlled with :php:attr:`JsHelper::$setVariable`.

 .. php:method:: drag($options = array())

     Make an element draggable.